SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/21-Training-Evaluation-Mode-Improper-Toggling.md

 ---
-title: "Train Eval Mode Improper Toggling"
+title: "Training / Evaluation Mode Improper Toggling"
 disableShare: true
 # ShowReadingTime: true
 tags: ["api-specific", "model training", "error-prone"]
-weight: 22
+weight: 21
+summary: "Call the training mode in the appropriate place in PyTorch code to avoid forgetting to toggle back the training mode after the inference step."
 ---

 ### Description

+#### Context
+In PyTorch, calling `.eval()` means we are going into the evaluation mode and the `Dropout` layer will be deactivated.

+#### Problem
-In PyTorch, calling `.eval()` means we are going into the evaluation mode and the Dropout layer will be deactivated.
-If the training mode did not toggle back in time, the Dropout layer would not be used in some data training and thus affect the training result.
-Therefore, we suggest to "have the training mode set as close as possible to the inference step to avoid forgetting to set it".
+If the training mode did not toggle back in time, the `Dropout` layer would not be used in some data training and thus affect the training result.

+#### Solution
+Developers should call the training mode in the right place to avoid forgetting to switch back to the training mode after the inference step.

 ### Type

-API Specific
+API-Specific

 ### Existing Stage